dfo-pacific-science/dfo-salmon-ontology/docs/TERM_TABLE_DOCUMENTATION_WORKFLOW.md

 **To change a theme label:**
 1. Update `label:` in `themes.yml`
-2. If you want to update the page title, edit the corresponding `.qmd` file
-3. Re-run extraction (optional, but good for consistency)
+2. The website will automatically use the new label (no code changes needed)
+3. Pre-commit hooks will regenerate term tables automatically

 ## Best Practices

 1. **Always update themes.yml** when ontology changes affect term groupings
-2. **Run extraction after ontology changes** to keep CSV files current
+2. **Pre-commit hooks handle updates automatically** - they update the submodule and regenerate term tables
 3. **Commit CSV files** with ontology changes so website stays in sync
-4. **Use meaningful theme labels** that match page titles
+4. **Use meaningful theme labels** - they appear automatically on the website
-5. **Keep theme IDs consistent** - changing them requires updating website files
+5. **Keep theme IDs consistent** - changing them requires updating CSV filenames
-6. **Test locally** before committing - run extraction and verify CSV output
+6. **Test locally** before committing - pre-commit hooks will validate CSV files automatically
+7. **Install R package 'yaml'** - required for reading themes.yml: `install.packages('yaml')`